-Specify the database instance identifier (SID) for the database where you installed the Oracle Workflow server database objects.
+Specify the database instance identifier (SID) for the database on which you installed the Oracle Workflow Server database objects.

-- 6. On the Oracle Workflow Middle Tier Configuration screen, enter a password for the Oracle Workflow schema you created in the previous step, and then click Next. - On the Oracle Apache Installation screen, enter the following information, which is required to configure Oracle Workflow middle tier and then click Next.
+- 6. On the Oracle Workflow Middle Tier Configuration screen, enter a password for the Oracle Workflow schema that you created in the previous step.
+Then, click Next. - 7.
+On the Oracle Apache Installation screen, enter the following information and then click Next.